stakekit/api-recipes/README.md

-# OMNI API Recipes
+# StakeKit API Recipes

-In this repository you will find a few examples of how use Omni's staking API to build various staking flows.
+In this repository, you will find a few examples of how to use StakeKit's staking API to build various staking flows.

 ## Getting started